outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- Withaferin A can alter cytoskeleton architecture by covalently binding to multifunctional adaptor protein annexin II and by stimulating the basal F-actin cross linking activity
 				- downregulates vimentin expression
 					- Withaferin A downregulates vimentin expression, leading to structural perturbation of intermediary filaments
-					- Cancer cells express enhanced vimentin expression and correlates with the induction of epithelial to mesenchymal transition (EMT), metastasis, poor prognosis and decreased survival rate
+					- Cancer cells with enhanced vimentin expression correlate with the induction of epithelial to mesenchymal transition (EMT), metastasis, poor prognosis and decreased survival rate
 				- degrades vimentin
 					- caspase-dependent degradation of vimentin by withaferin A was observed
 		- inhibit CCND1 (a proliferation associated gene)